Documentation strings

 and define a function named identify()

-that’ll be used to identify bird songs by inspecting an audio file to
+that will be used to identify bird songs by inspecting an audio file to

 provide the name of that species.